-A 2019 Global Market Insights, Inc. report holds that the VoIP market will grow from around $20 billion in 2018 to around $55 billion by 2025.
+A 2019 Global Market Insights, Inc. report holds that the VoIP market will grow to around $55 billion by 2025.

 That's a big jump, but Global Market Insights argues that “extensive internet penetration” will drive the industry towards a tipping point and triggering an even more widespread adaptation of VoIP than we currently have.

 There's a reason VoIP continues to grow: It's a cheap but effective way to help a business communicate both internally and externally.
 Getting started is as easy as filling out the Tech.co form to start collecting custom quotes.